Download a free trial to find out which Altium software best suits your needs

 Component sourcing in Altium Designer’s integrated design environment

-Building a bill of materials for your manufacturer takes more than just selecting components for your PCB and compiling sourcing information.
+Creating a bill of materials for your manufacturer takes more than just selecting parts and electronic components for your PCB and compiling sourcing information.
 You need to include information on lead times, obsolescence, suitable replacements for your components.
 The supply chain moves quickly, and you’ll need the most up-to-date information about your components in order to ensure your PCB can get off the production line without delays.

 So how can you get full supply chain visibility all in one place?
 Some third party services give access to multiple supplier information databases, but these services exist in their own environment and they don’t communicate with your PCB design software.
 You’re still stuck searching for components manually and copying down sourcing information.
 By the time you finish your bill of materials, sourcing information may have changed and you’ll have to repeat the process just to update your bill of materials.

 Instead of relying on a third party service or hoping your manufacturer will source authentic components, your PCB design software should provide sourcing information for all the components that appear in your PCB.
 This alleviates the need to search through component lists on distributor websites and compare information manually.
 Even better, you can choose suitable replacements directly from your component library and import this information into your bill of materials.

 Schematic, layout, and bill of materials tools in Altium Designer

 Most PCB design software programs separate your design, deliverable generation, and supply chain utilities into different programs and enforce different workflows.
 Your PCB design software should make it easy for your tools to pass data between each other, ensuring error-free communication between utilities.
 Your bill of materials generator needs to access data directly from your design and component libraries in order to ensure that you remain producti